 - Pregnant women who have recently traveled to an area with Zika should talk to a doctor or other healthcare provider about their travel even if they don’t feel sick.

-- Men who have traveled to Zika-affected areas should take precautions when having sex with pregnant women or women who may become pregnant.
+- People who have traveled to Zika-affected areas should take precautions when having sex with pregnant women or women who may become pregnant.